joe7575/pdp13/manuals/manualXL_EN.md

 - Terminal programmer for programming / troubleshooting via assembler (monitor ROM chip is required)

 Both terminals can be connected to one CPU, whereby there can be a maximum of one device per type, i.e. a maximum of two in total.
 The Terminal Programmer replaces the Telewriter Programmer, so only one Programmer device can be used.
+A Telewriter Operator can still be used to read/write punch tapes.

 The terminal also has additional keys with the following coding: `RTN` = 26,` ESC` = 27, `F1` = 28,` F2` = 29, `F3` = 30,` F4` = 31.
 `RTN` or the value 26 is sent if only "enter" has been pressed without first entering characters in the input line.